Jufaberlin/Arcade-Game-Udacity/README.md

 ## Game Instructions

 This is a classical Arcade Game.
-To play the game you use the arrow keys to make the figure go up, down, left and right.
-Try to get the figure to the water fields without beeing hit by the bugs.
-Each time you win one additional bug will appear.
-You win the game by getting to the water fields the third time.
-You loos by getting hit by a bug the third time.
+To play the game you use the arrow keys to let the figure go up, down, left and right.
+Try to bring the figure to the water fields without beeing hit by the bugs.
+Each time you reach the water one additional bug will appear.
+You win the game by reaching the water tiles three times.
+You loose if your figure gets hit by a bug the third time.
-After the figure wins or looses the bugs will come to the initial amount of 9 again.

-To play the game you need to download the zip file and extract the files in the destination folder.
-Click on the index.html file to open the game in your browser.
+To play the game you need to download the zip file from github and extract them in the destination folder.
+Click on the index.html file to open the game in your browser and play.

 Good luck!